How many breweries are operating in Malaysia?

-There are presently 2 breweries approved by the Ministry of International Trade and Industry and licensed in accordance with the Industrial Co-ordination Act 1975 (ICA) operating in the Malaysian local malt liquor market - Carlsberg Brewery Malaysia Berhad and Heineken Malaysia Berhad.
-In 2007, a new brewery, Napex Corporation which was licensed by the Customs commercial operations, to manufacture and distribute some local beer brand.
+There are presently two breweries – Carlsberg Brewery Malaysia Berhad and Heineken Malaysia Berhad – operating in the Malaysian market which are approved by the Ministry of International Trade and Industry and licensed in accordance with the Industrial Co-ordination Act 1975 (ICA).
+In 2007, Napex Corporation was licensed by the Royal Malaysian Customs’ commercial operations to manufacture and distribute some local beer brands.

 1. What is the duty composition in Malaysia?

-Beer and stout manufactured in Malaysia are subject to Malaysia excise duty and Goods and Services Tax (GST).
-Excise duty payment is at RM175 per 100% volume per litre.
-GST is also levied at 6.0% of principally the ex-factory invoice price on all products sold.
+Excise duty payments for beer and cider are at RM175 per 100% volume per litre and RM60 per 100% volume per litre respectively.
+Sales tax is also levied at 10% of principally the ex-factory invoice price on all products sold.

 2. What was the past trend of duty increases for beer and stout and when was the last duty increase?

 Excise duty was last increased in March 2016 and Ad Valorem duty of 15% ex-brewery price was removed.
-There was no duty increase for the year 2006 to 2015.
+As of 16 March 2022, this remains unchanged.